 Have you ever heard of bioluminiscence?
 This is one of the strangest and most beautiful things that mother nature gifted to certain creatures.
 Bioluminescence is the production and emission of light by a living organism, mainly plankton, little invertebrates and fungi.
 In the case of the glow worms, they live in darkness and produce this glowing blue light to lure in their prey.

 They’re found all around Waitomo, though these caves are an awesome way see them glowing in the pitch black.
 The best part is that you go on a boat ride through the incredible & vast cave system to find them.

 How to get to the glow worm caves?

 Waitomo is well connected with other main cities and tourist attractions in the North Island, so it doesn’t take long to get there.
 You can also make this visit part of a day trip combined with Hobbiton.
 Here’s the transport options:

 Can you self drive?
 Of course!
 There’s parking onsite at Waitomo, so if you have a Campervan or you’re driving a car this easy.
 See the section below for how to book tickets directly to Waitomo.

-We chose this option, there are regular Intercity bus services from Auckland (via Hamilton), Rotorua and Tauranga, the four biggest cities around the caves.
+I chose this option, there are regular Intercity bus services from Auckland (via Hamilton), Rotorua and Tauranga, the four biggest cities around the caves.
 If you’re short on time, you can buy a full day return ticket that will take you from Auckland to Hobbiton and the Waitomo glow worm caves (this doesn’t include entrance tickets – see where to get tickets below).
 Check all the bus options and timetables here.